Armed with this pub-by-pub guide to one of the world’s great booze trails, you’ll have a day/night/hangover to remember.

 One of the great things about the Otley Run is that it’s a downhill affair.
 After all, a 15-stop Leeds pub crawl that was all uphill would be cruel, wouldn’t it?
 The end is in sight (and nigh) when you reach The Dry Dock.
 A for-real, no fooling actual ship towed into the heart of the Leeds and turned into a pub, The Dry Dock has gone from major talking point to established favourite.

 The spacious upper deck is the place to end the night al fresco, with the other casualties of the day’s drinking strewn around you.
 Or head downstairs for pool tables, draught Estrella, Beavertown Neck Oil or cocktail pitchers for the last people standing.
 Okay, so there’s no parade, no medal and no fanfare, but you’ve done it.
-You’ve completed the Otley Run.
-Of course, you also need to do it in reverse…
+You’ve completed the Otley Run – cheers to that!

 The Dry Dock, Woodhouse Lane, Leeds, West Yorkshire, LS2 3AX.